embvm/embvm-core/docs/development/developer_guide.md

 Here are guidelines for specifying precision:

 * Any digit besides zero is always significant
-* Trailing zeroes are significant if they appear after the decimal point
+* Trailing zeros are significant if they appear after the decimal point
-* leading zeroes are never significant
+* leading zeros are never significant
-* Trailing zeroes before the decimal point may or may not be signicant, making the precision indeterminate
+* Trailing zeros before the decimal point may or may not be significant, making the precision indeterminate

 Most microprocessors use IEEE 754 standard, which states:
 * `float` = 7 significant digits of precision